Become a Consultant

 Taking English 387: Composition Theory and Pedagogy is part of the application process, and candidates will be evaluated for their readiness to work as consultants after they complete it.
 The course provides essential grounding in the research on what works when it comes to writing and teaching writing.
 The course is also strongly recommended for anyone wanting to work with the Summer Passport Program.

-The Writer's Workshop Practicum provides both a basic overview of important scholarship in the field of writing center studies and also a space for new consultants to reflect on their practice.
-Paired with the content of English 387, the practicum meets for just one hour per week and is intended to be a lighter commitment than a traditional course.
+CISS 388: Writer's Workshop Practicum provides both a basic overview of important scholarship in the field of writing center studies and also a space for new consultants to reflect on their practice.
+Paired with the content of English 387, the practicum is graded pass/fail and meets for just one hour per week.
+It does not count as a full course unit.